God is the most generous gift-giver you can ever know. Think about it for a moment. Here are just some of the gifts the Bible says God has given us:

 Having relationships with other believers helps you refine your gifts because they were intended to be used as a blessing to other people.
 Accountability with an older, trusted believer will help you nurture your spiritual gifts.

 Spiritual gifts are not meant to be used in isolation.
 They are meant to be used among others, including those who do not yet know Christ.
-Your spiritual gifts can act as an incredible sign to the people in your life who do not know God that there is something different about you and that it has to do with your relationship with Jesus.
+Your spiritual gifts can act as an incredible sign to the people in your life who do not know God.
+They will see that there is something different about you and that it has to do with your relationship with Jesus.

-If you want to begin exploring your spiritual gifts, start by taking this assessment to give you an idea of what they may be.
+If you want to begin exploring your spiritual gifts, start by taking this spiritual gifts assessment to give you an idea of what they may be.

 Many people go through their lives without a thought for their spiritual gifts.
 Everyone has them, but not everyone recognizes them.
 But God gives these gifts to His children as an act of love.